cbeck88/strict-variant/README.md

 *Take these benchmarks with a large grain of salt,* as actual performance will depend greatly on success of branch prediction / whether the instructions in the jump table are prefetched, and compiler inline decisions will be affected by what the actual visitor is doing.

-(Also in these benchmarks, we also had to make the action of the visitor opaque to the optimizer or else it will defeat the benchmark, but in some practical cases the visitor's action won't be opaque, which favors the binary search strategy.)
+(From experience, these microbenchmarks are extremely sensitive to the benchmark framework -- marking different components at different steps as opaque to the optimizer has a very large effect.
+Feel free to poke it and see what I'm talking about.)

 But with that in mind, here are some benchmark numbers for visiting ten thousand variants in randomly distributed